acslamet/Practicum-Projects/01. Python Project/README.md

 # Music Project

 In this project, we compared the music preferences of the cities of Springfield and Shelbyville.
-We looked at real Music data to test the hypotheses below and compare user behavior for these two cities.
+We looked at real Music data to compare user behavior for these two cities.

 ## Goal